Grandad's Electronics

 Please note that this is for "do-it-yourself" people, we don't supply the kit.

-Check Ebay, seller "novatech-instr," to see if we are still selling these.
+Check Ebay, seller "grandadselectronics" to see if we are still

 In 1939, the 1D8GT, a diode-triode-power pentode tube and the 3A8GT, an RF-pentode, diode and audio triode tube, were introduced.
 These two tubes replicated three of the four tubes used in the pre-war 1.5V farm radio.
 What is missing is the equivalent of the 1A7GT (pentagrid converter).
 Several manufacturers adopted the 1D8 and 3A8 tubes in various combinations with other standard tubes.